Effective as of 25 May 2018

 - International Data Transfers

-Data may be transferred to our Customers or our third party service providers for legitimate purposes as described in sections 5 and 6 above.
-This may include the transfer of data to other jurisdictions for processing at a destination outside the European Economic Area ( “EEA “) which may not provide the same level of protection of personal data as within the EEA.
-By submitting your personal data, you agree to this transfer, storage and processing.
+Personal Data may be transferred to our Customers and/or our Sub processors as part of our business model as described in sections 5 and 6 above.
+This may include the transfer of data to other jurisdictions for processing at a destination outside the European Economic Area (“EEA“).
+Such transfers only occur either on the basis of an adequacy decision made by the European Commission as permitted by Article 45 of the GDPR or when our Sub-processors agree to approved standard contractual clauses as permitted by Article 46 of GDPR.

 - For how long do we retain your personal data?

-We retain your personal data for no longer than is necessary with regard to the purposes for which it was collected or lawfully further processed, or for so long as may be necessary in light of our legal obligations.
+We retain your Personal Data for no longer than is necessary with regard to the purposes for which it was collected or lawfully further processed.
+We will retain your Personal Data for the duration of our relationship and seven years thereafter as required by our legal obligation to the Revenue Commissioners.

 One way we collect information is through the use of a technology called “cookies”, as well as other related technologies, such as pixels, tags, beacons and local storage.